asika32764/php-code-generator/README.md

 ```
 Available commands:

-  help            List all arguments and show usage & manual.

   gen             Genarate operation.
   tmpl-init       Init a new extension.
   tmpl-convert    Convert a code folder back to a template.
   mytask          Desc of my task.

 ```